Munich Security Conference: Cyber Security Summit

 In 2012, the first Cyber Security Summit was held in cooperation with Deutsche Telekom in Bonn.
 The first event was conducted under Chatham House Rule.
 According to media reports, the supervisory board chairman of Deutsche Bank, Paul Achleitner, the head of the construction group Bilfinger Berger, Roland Koch, as well as Peter Terium, the CEO of the energy supplier RWE and Johannes Teyssen of E.ON were in attendance.

-During the summit several working groups analyzed existing cyber risks and dangers for the following industries:
+During the summit several working groups analyzed existing cyber risks and dangers for energy, finances, health, logistics, media, and production.